1001pranav/javascript/0 - Introduction/architecture.md

 # Understanding Node.js Event Loop: Call Stack, Callback Queue, and Microtask Queue

-Let me explain these core Node.js concepts using everyday analogies to make them easier to understand.

 ## The Call Stack

 Think of the call stack as a stack of plates.
 When you run JavaScript code, each function you call gets placed on top of this stack.
 When a function finishes running, it gets removed (popped) from the stack.